Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Cannondale Scalpel

-Like the Epic, the Cannondale Scalpel was another big XC bike launch in 2020.
-Representing the 8th generation of Cannondale’s flagship full suspension race bike, the latest Scalpel employs a novel approach for its chainstays with a solid leaf-spring section just forward of the dropouts.
+As the oldest bike in our list, the latest Cannondale Scalpel arrived back in early 2020 just as the world started to implode from the Covid-19 pandemic.
+Representing the 8th generation of Cannondale’s flagship full suspension race bike, the Scalpel employs a novel approach for its chainstays with a solid leaf-spring section just forward of the dropouts.
 This allows the suspension to behave like a conventional four-bar linkage, albeit with less weight and improved lateral rigidity.

 On the trail the Scalpel is impressively smooth for a 100mm travel XC race bike, delivering excellent traction and uninterrupted pedalling performance over rough terrain.
 It’s also nicely progressive with plenty of big-hit support, though like the Merida Ninety-Six, the sensitive rear suspension may feel a little soft to some.
-This can be solved by over-inflating the shock, or simply using the dual lockout for out-of-the-saddle sprinting.
+This can be solved by running less sag for a firmer feel, or simply using the dual lockout for out-of-the-saddle sprinting.

 Long distance riders will appreciate the option to carry two bottles, and the integrated STASH tool system is excellent.
 Less appealing is the PF30 bottom bracket and proprietary A.I drivetrain offset.